phiryll/lexy/README.md

 Lexy does not encode these out-of-the-box, but you can always write a custom `Codec`.

 * struct types
-  Examples are provided to show how to build your own `Codec`s, including for struct types.
+  Examples are provided to show how to build your own `Codecs`, including for struct types.
-  The inherent limitations of generic types and reflection in go make it impossible to do this in a general way without having a parallel, but completely separate, set of non-generic `Codec`s.
+  The inherent limitations of generic types and reflection in go make it impossible to do this in a general way without having a parallel, but completely separate, set of non-generic codecs.
-  Writing your own `Codec` is much simpler and safer alternative.
+  Writing your own `Codec` is a much simpler and safer alternative.
 * `uint`, `int`, `uintptr`
   These types have implementation-specific sizes.
 * function types